TheSibaji/CodeClause/README.md

 Hey, It's Me, Sibaji!

 Welcome to my first real-life project!
-In this project, I've delved into the realms of Object-Oriented Programming (OOPS), Database Management Systems (DBMS), MySQL, and MySQL Connectivity.
+In this project, I've delved into the realms of Object-Oriented Programming (OOPS), Database Management Systems (DBMS), MySQL, and Java Database Connectivity (JDBC).

 ## Folder Structure